 \section{Reinsurer's utility maximisation strategy under ambiguity}

 In the literature, the problem of a reinsurer who maximises their expected utility, rather than their expected wealth, has been well-studied for the case of one insurer.
-Examples include \textcite{Yi2013}, \textcite{YiViensLiZeng2015}, \textcite{Hu2018continuoustime,Hu2018}, and \textcite{Li2018}.
+Examples include \textcite{Yi2013}, \textcite{YiViensLiZeng2015}, \textcite{Hu2018continuoustime}, \textcite{Hu2018}, and \textcite{Li2018}.
 In this section, we compare our problem to this related utility-maximisation problem.
 For this, we assume that the reinsurer, like the insurers, has a CARA utility function $u(x) = -\frac{1}{m} e^{-m x}$ with risk aversion parameter $m > 0$.
 To obtain an analytical solution, we follow the convention in the literature and adopt a state-dependent ambiguity preference term for the reinsurer.
-First introduced by \textcite{Maenhout2004} one generalises the ambiguity aversion parameter $\eps$ to one that depends on time and reinsurer's wealth, $(t,y)$, as follows:
+First introduced by \textcite{Maenhout2004}, one generalises the ambiguity aversion parameter $\eps$ to one that depends on time and the reinsurer's wealth, $(t,y)$, as follows:

 where $\Phi(\cdot,\cdot)$ is the value function of the reinsurer's utility maximisation problem.
-This type of ambiguity aversion has been used extensively in reinsurance games in continuous time, and results that the reinsurer's ambiguity aversion scales inter-temporally with the value function.
+This type of ambiguity aversion has been used extensively in reinsurance games in continuous time, and the result is that the reinsurer's ambiguity aversion scales inter-temporally with the value function.
 These changes give the following modified value function for the reinsurer:

 The solution to the reinsurer's problem with this modified value function is given in the following proposition.
 We assume the insurers' problem is unchanged, so the solution to their problem is the one given in \cref{prop:insurer_optim}.